 • 4 ounces cream cheese full-fat, brick-style

-• 2 cups freshly grated sharp or extra-sharp Cheddar cheese Note 3
+• 2 cups freshly shredded Cheddar cheese sharp or extra-sharp, see note 3

 Instructions

-• PASTA: Bring a large pot of water to a boil.
+• Bring a large pot of water to boil.
 Once boiling, generously salt the water and return to a boil.
 Add pasta and cook according to package directions, subtracting 1 minute.
-Drain, shake off excess water and immediately add pasta back to pot.
+Drain, shake off excess water, and immediately add pasta back to pot.
 Add butter and gently stir until butter is melted.
 Set aside to cool while making sauce.
-Preheat the oven to 350 degrees F.
+Preheat oven to 350°F.

-• BACON: Meanwhile, dice the bacon and cook, over medium-high heat, in a large heavy-bottom pot (we'll use this pot to make the cheese sauce) until golden and cooked to desired preference.
+• Meanwhile, dice the bacon and cook over medium-high heat in a large, heavy-bottom pot (we’ll use this pot to make the cheese sauce) until golden and cooked to desired preference.
 Use a slotted spoon to remove the bacon onto a paper-towel-lined plate.
 Drain all but 1 tablespoon of the grease.

-• SAUCE: Reduce heat to medium and add in the diced jalapeños.
-Sauté for 1-2 minutes and then add in garlic, paprika, garlic powder, and onion powder.
-Season to taste with salt and pepper; I add 1 teaspoon fine sea salt and 1/2 teaspoon pepper.
+• Reduce heat to medium and add in diced jalapeños.
+Sauté for 1–2 minutes and add garlic, paprika, garlic powder, and onion powder.
+Season to taste with salt and pepper; I add 1 teaspoon salt and 1/2 teaspoon pepper.
 Sauté for 30 seconds or until fragrant.
-Add in the butter and once melted, add in the flour.
+Add butter, and once melted, add flour.
 Whisk constantly, cooking for 1 minute.
-While whisking, slowly pour in the evaporated milk.
+While whisking, slowly pour in evaporated milk.
 Add very gradually so it can thicken.
-Cook for 5-7 minutes or until thickened properly (Note 5).
+Cook for 5–7 minutes or until thickened properly (see note 5).

-• CHEESE: While sauce is thickening, add unwrapped cream cheese to the microwave.
-Microwave for 10 seconds, flip and microwave for another 10 seconds.
+• While sauce is thickening, add unwrapped cream cheese to the microwave.
+Microwave for 10 seconds, flip, and microwave for another 10 seconds.
 Flip and microwave once more or until very soft.

-• FINISH SAUCE: Add cream cheese into the sauce and briskly whisk until completely integrated and smooth.
-Remove pot from heat and add in the other cheeses -- Cheddar and pepper-Jack.
-Stir until smooth (it's okay if it isn't fully melted -- we're baking!).
+• Add cream cheese to the sauce and briskly whisk until completely integrated and smooth.
+Remove pot from heat and add in Cheddar and pepper-Jack.
+Stir until smooth (it’s okay if it isn’t fully melted—we’re baking it!).

-• PANKO TOPPING: (optional): Meanwhile, melt butter over medium heat in a medium skillet.
+• Optional: Meanwhile, melt butter over medium heat in a medium pan.
 Add panko and salt to taste (I add 1/4 teaspoon) and stir to coat.
 Continue cooking until crumbs become golden brown.
-Remove from heat and set aside for now.
+Remove from heat and set aside.

-• BAKE: Pour the sauce, scraping every last bit of it over cooked pasta (it may seem super saucy, but this will keep it from becoming dry after being baked!).
-Add in the reserved bacon.
-Give everything a quick stir and then a quick taste test -- add more salt/pepper if needed.
-Transfer mixture to a lightly greased 9x9-inch pan.
-Sprinkle panko topping evenly over pasta and if desired, add a thinly sliced jalapeño on top.
-Bake for 10-15 minutes or until slightly thickened at the edges and light golden brown on top (don't bake too long or the cheese sauce will dry out!).
+• Pour the sauce, scraping every bit of it over cooked pasta (it may seem super saucy, but this will keep it from becoming dry after baking!).
+Add in reserved bacon.
+Give everything a quick stir and a taste test—add more salt/pepper if needed.
+Transfer mixture to a lightly greased 9×9-inch pan.
+Sprinkle panko topping evenly over pasta, and if desired, add a thinly sliced jalapeño on top.
+Bake for 10–15 minutes or until slightly thickened at the edges and light golden brown on top (don’t bake too long or the cheese sauce will dry out!).
 Remove and serve immediately!
 Enjoy!

 Recipe Notes

-Note 1: Pasta: If you don't have access to cavatappi pasta, you can try another shape of pasta like rotini or macaroni.
+Note 1: If you don’t have access to cavatappi pasta, you can try another pasta like rotini or macaroni.
 Use 8 ounces.

-Note 2: Jalapeño: Remove ribs and seeds (or leave them in for lots of heat).
-Add as much or as little as you'd like to spice preference.
-When making for my kids, we use 3 tablespoons of very finely diced jalapeño.
-They can handle a bit of spice, but I'd still say that is fairly mild.
-To increase spice, add more jalapeño and even a touch of cayenne pepper if you'd like.
+Note 2: Remove Jalapeño ribs and seeds (or leave them in for lots of heat).
+Add as much or as little as you’d like.
+When making for my kids, I use 3 tablespoons of very finely diced jalapeño.
+They can handle a bit of spice, but I’d say that is fairly mild.
+To increase spice, add more jalapeño and even a touch of cayenne pepper.
 To reduce spice as much as possible, use less jalapeño and replace pepper-Jack with Monterey Jack or mozzarella cheese.

-Note 3: Cheddar: White sharp or yellow sharp Cheddar -- either works and they'll taste the same.
-Whatever you use, freshly grate the cheeses!
-For a more Cheddar-y mac and cheese, use Tillamook's extra-sharp Cheddar (it has been aged 15-24 months).
+Note 3: White sharp or yellow sharp Cheddar—either works and they’ll taste the same.
+For a more Cheddar-y mac and cheese, use Tillamook’s extra-sharp Cheddar.
+Whatever you use, freshly shred it!
 Pre-shredded cheese has a cellulose coating that doesn’t melt as well in recipes like this one.
 To avoid a greasy mac and cheese, take the time to grate your own (or use a food processor with a cheese-grating attachment to do this quickly).

-Note 4: Panko: Panko bread crumbs are similar to regular bread crumbs, but they create a much crunchier result.
-They can typically be found near other bread crumbs or in the Asian food aisle in the grocery store.
+Note 4: Panko breadcrumbs are similar to regular breadcrumbs, but they create a much crunchier result.
+They can typically be found near other breadcrumbs or in the Asian food aisle in the grocery store.

 Nutrition